 - Editable Results: If enabled, users with sufficient permissions can edit and delete at the individual results row level after the initial import is complete.
 These changes will be audited.
 New result rows cannot be added to existing runs.

-- Upload in Background: If enabled, assay uploads will be processed as jobs in the data pipeline.
-If there are any errors during the upload, they can be viewed from the log file for that job.
+- Import in Background: If enabled, assay imports will be processed as jobs in the data pipeline.
+If there are any errors during import, they can be viewed from the log file for that job.

 The user is prompted for batch properties once for each set of runs during import.
 The batch is a convenience to let users set properties once and import many runs using the same suite of properties.
 Typically, batch properties are properties that rarely change.
 Default properties:

 - Participant Visit Resolver This field records the method used to associate the assay with participant/visit pairs.
 The user chooses a method of association during the assay import process.
 See also Participant/Visit Resolver Field.

 - TargetStudy.
 If this assay data is copied into a study, it will go to this study.
 This is the only pre-defined Batch property field for General Assays.
 It is optional, but including it simplifies the copy-to-study process.
 Alternatively, you can create a property with the same name and type at the run level so you can then publish each run to a different study.
 Note that "TargetStudy" is a special property which is handled differently than other properties.